 Eat all the food

 Jonker Street night market is a great spot to indulge in yummy local food and you’re really spoiled for choice.
 Go with an empty stomach and graze on everything from dumplings, fried noodles and oyster omelettes.
-Some of the stand-out dishes include fried quail eggs cooked in little round moulds filled with anything from crab sticks, bean curd or chicken sausage and eaten off a stick like an eggy kebab, coconut ice cream (look out for the vendors theatrically shucking and tossing the coconuts in the air), cutesy steamed buns in the shape of pigs or cats filled with pandan (a sweet tasting leaf endemic to south east Asia) and, of course, the locally made palm sugar, gula melaka (try it over cendol – a south east Asian dessert of shaved ice, green jelly noodles and coconut milk topped with anything from fruit and tapioca pearls to red kidney beans or sweetcorn).
+Some of the stand-out dishes include fried quail eggs cooked in little round moulds filled with anything from crab sticks, bean curd or chicken sausage and eaten off a stick like an eggy kebab; coconut ice cream (look out for the vendors theatrically shucking and tossing the coconuts in the air); cute steamed buns in the shape of pigs or cats filled with pandan (a sweet tasting leaf endemic to south east Asia); and the locally made palm sugar, gula melaka.
+Try it over cendol – a south east Asian dessert of shaved ice, green jelly noodles and coconut milk topped with anything from fruit and tapioca pearls to red kidney beans or sweetcorn.

 Walk along the river

 The Malacca River was an unexpected highlight of my visit.
 It’s possible to take a boat trip and cruise along the river but I chose to walk.
 The Malaysian heat and humidity means a walk can be slow going but, fortunately, there are plenty of places along the river where you can stop off and cool down.
 I particularly liked Ram Cafe and its boho vibe.
-Despite the heat, it’s an easy enough walk, past brightly coloured buildings covered with bold street art.
+It’s an easy walk, even despite the humidity, as you pass brightly coloured buildings covered with bold street art.
 It’s a great way to explore the city.

 As well as the night market, Jonker Street (which is today also known as Jalan Hang Jebat) is famous for its antique shops.
 But good shopping in Melaka isn’t limited to just one street.
 The old town is full of wonderfully ramshackle shops overflowing with Chinese and south east Asian treasures, that lure in even ‘anti-shoppers’ like me.
 They’re great places to browse and shop for trinkets that you’re unlikely to find in the UK.
 Melaka is also home to numerous galleries – I even found a gorgeous working pottery studio where I was not only able to view the ceramics, I could find out exactly how they were made.
 You don’t have to spend a fortune in Melaka’s shops either; there are souvenirs for all budgets.

-Although you can’t really get any souvenirs from these, the cafes in Melaka are pretty awesome too – and a lot of them have art gallerys incorporated too.
+The cafes in Melaka are pretty awesome too – and a lot of them have an art gallery included.
 If you’re a lover of independent coffee shops complete with funky decor and plenty of tasty treats on the menu, you really will be spoilt for choice.
 My favourite was Heesan Kopi on Jonker Street/Jalan Hang Jebat and – after hours – the Geographer Cafe (also on Jonker Street/Jalan Hang Jebat) for a G&T and live music right in the thick of all the action.